turingschool/front-end-curriculum/lessons/module-1/git-and-github-part2.md

 In this lesson, you will learn how to:

 * Use a version control system (Git) in conjunction with an online/remote repository (GitHub)
-* Start a project locally and synchronize with the remote repository
+* Start a project locally and synchronize your changes with the remote repository

 ## GitHub